microsoft/Logic-App-STD-Advanced-Tools/README.md

 ![image](https://user-images.githubusercontent.com/72241569/230000172-99d7ad05-fd51-4917-9bc7-47d61cc7ccb6.png)

-2. Use command **LogicAppAdvancedTool ListWorkflows -la [LogicAppName]** to list all the workflows which can be found in storage table, if you don't remember which one need to be restored.
+2. Use command "**LogicAppAdvancedTool ListWorkflows -la [LogicAppName]**" to list all the workflows which can be found in storage table, if you don't remember which one need to be restored.
 ![image](https://user-images.githubusercontent.com/72241569/230001038-b91892f3-bcc8-4eb1-b3e7-cea6010d79e4.png)

-3. Use command **LogicAppAdvancedTool RestoreSingleWorkflow -la [LogicAppName] -wf [WorkflowName]** to restore the specific workflow
+3. Use command "**LogicAppAdvancedTool RestoreSingleWorkflow -la [LogicAppName] -wf [WorkflowName]**" to restore the specific workflow
 ![image](https://user-images.githubusercontent.com/72241569/230001799-e0d04308-d024-4ea4-bc14-3d74f3dbc37e.png)